metamodern-design/documentation/src/content/borders-radius.md

-Options for border radius lengths correspond to the [size/spacing classes](https://system.metamodern.design/sizing-spacing) defined in our configuration.
+Options for border radius lengths correspond to the [base unit classes](https://system.metamodern.design/sizing-spacing#base-units) defined in our theme.spacing configuration.